aldolat/pinboard-bookmarks/readme.txt

 This plugin is developed using [GitHub](https://github.com/aldolat/pinboard-bookmarks).
 If you wrote an enhancement and would share it with the world, please send me a [Pull request](https://github.com/aldolat/pinboard-bookmarks/pulls).

+= Credits =

+I would like to say *Thank You* to all the people who helped me in making this plugin better and translated it into their respective languages.

+This plugin uses the following Javascript code, released under the terms of the GNU GPLv2 or later:

+* a modified version of @kometschuh's code for "Category Posts Widget" plugin, used to open and close panels in the widget admin user interface.

+Thanks to these developers for their work and for using the GNU General Public License.

 = Privacy Policy =

 This plugin does not collect any user data.